 For those lucky enough to plan a trip, the choices range from epic Andean hikes to laid back Caribbean surfing, from ancient inspiring ruins to fascinating rare wildlife.
-The place has it all; and
+The place has it all;

-part of the fun is deciding which element you are most looking forward to!
+and part of the fun is deciding which element you are most looking forward to!

 However, no matter what your preferences are and where your passions lie, there are a few destinations that simply BEG to be visited.
 Here is my top five South America highlights list…

 The undisputed ‘king’ of intact eco systems is surely Ecuador’s Galapagos Islands?
-With a diverse landscape, hundreds of rare endemic species, and a relatively undisturbed setting, these islands are
+With a diverse landscape, hundreds of rare endemic species, and a relatively undisturbed setting, these islands

-are an epic task or hit-n-miss experience all over the globe; but in the
+encounters are an epic task or hit-n-miss experience all over the globe; but in the